 The NASA patented formulation for EZVI typically has a viscosity that ranges between 1,200 - 1,900 cP (Quinn et al., 2005).
-This level of viscosity has been problematic during implementation dependent on soil conditions and the implementation method (e.g., injection equipment).
-To maximize subsurface distribution, and therefore contact with source materials, Provectus has developed a lower viscosity formulation of the EZVI technology that retains the correct emulsion structure and stability (Figure 7).
+This level of viscosity has been problematic during implementation dependent on soil conditions and the implementation method (e.g. injection equipment).
+In order to maximize subsurface distribution, and therefore contact with source materials, Provectus has developed a lower viscosity formulation of the EZVI technology that retains the correct emulsion structure and stability (Figure 7).
 This new formulation has a viscosity that ranges from 700 - 900 cP.